a04101999/MAARTA/README.md

   python3 ./file - [flags]

 Flags:
-  --data (required)                File path to our synthesized error dataset file with missing or masked fixations --metadata (required)            File path to our synthesized error dataset metadata file containing labels for corresponding cases
-  --results (optional)             File path to preexisting results output file generated to continue appending results from the LLM/LMM models
+  --results (optional)             File path to a preexisting results output file generated to continue a previous experiment
 ```